-5.6 All concerns about a child or young person should be reported without delay and recorded in writing using the agreed system in the setting (see Appendix 1 for suggested template).
+5.6 All concerns about a child or young person should be reported without delay and recorded in writing using CPOMS (or a lilac form from the office for visitors.) (see Appendix 1).
 Records should include:

-- a clear and comprehensive summary of the concern - · details of how the concern was followed up and resolved - a note of any action taken, decisions reached and the outcome
+- a clear and comprehensive summary of the concern - details of how the concern was followed up and resolved - a note of any action taken, decisions reached and the outcome

-5.7 Following receipt of any information raising concern, the DSL will consider what action to take and seek advice from the Norfolk Children's Advice & Duty Service (CADS) as required.
+5.7 Following receipt of any information raising concern, the DSL will consider what action to take and seek advice from the Norfolk Children's Advice & Duty

+Service (CADS) as required.
 All information and actions taken, including the reasons for any decisions made, will be fully documented.